homoky/process-env-checker/README.md

 }
 ```

-2. Install this package locally in `devDependencies` like `npm install process-env-checker`
+2. Install this package locally in `devDependencies` like `yarn add process-env-checker`

 3. Run manually or add to package.json script.
-Do not forget to provide path to definition file: `npm process-env-checker --path ./env.d.ts`
+Do not forget to provide path to definition file: `yarn process-env-checker check ./env.d.ts`

+Note: Do not forget to pass envs as part of script, otherwise it fails.
+Example: `MY_ENV_TEST=hello yarn process-env-checker check ./env.d.ts`